ASCENT-Study of Sacituzumab Govitecan in Refractory/Relapsed Triple-Negative Breast Cancer

 - Safety (adverse events, safety laboratories, incidence of dose delays and dose reductions, treatment discontinuations due to adverse events) Exploratory objectives include exposure-response analysis for the efficacy (PFS and OS) and safety (incidence of Grade 3-5 adverse events, related to UGT1A1 endpoints).

-Three-hundred and twenty-eight (328) patients are anticipated to be enrolled.
-Approximately 100 institutions will participate in this study, including sites in North America and Europe.
+Four-Hundred and eighty-eight patients are anticipated to be enrolled.
+Approximately 150 institutions will participate in this study, including sites in North America and Europe.

 BRCA 1&2 mutational status will be collected, if known.
 Baseline serum biomarkers (CA15-3, CA27-29, and CEA) will be measured.
 A single whole-blood sample will be also collected from all patients for determination of UGT1A1 genotype for retrospective assessment predicting of toxicity.

-The Sponsor will request slides from prior (archived) biopsy or surgical specimens, particularly for immunohistology documentation of tumor Trop-2 expression and other appropriate tumor markers, including topoisomerase 1; however, these results are not required prior to determining eligibility.
+The Sponsor will request slides from prior (archived) biopsy or surgical specimens, particularly for immunohistology documentation of tumor Trop-2 expression and other appropriate tumor markers, including topoisomerase 1.

 Patients meeting eligibility will be randomized 1:1 to receive either sacituzumab govitecan or treatment of physician choice (TPC), which needs to be selected prior to randomization from one of the 4 allowed regimens.
 Randomization will be stratified by number of prior chemotherapies for advanced disease (2-3 vs > 3) and geographical location (North America vs Europe) and known brain metastasis at baseline (yes or no).

 No crossover to sacituzumab govitecan treatment will be allowed after discontinuing treatment in the TPC arm, but otherwise there is no restriction on subsequent therapies that a patient may receive after discontinuing the study.